1fish2/BBQTimer/README.md

 * Use a font-resizing heuristic to fit hours into a minimum width home screen widget without eliding the seconds.
 * When stopped at 00:00, add the time of day to the widget? ... after a few minutes?
-  To track the time: Upon ACTION_SCREEN_ON when there are lock screen widgets, register a Service to listen for ACTION_TIME_TICK.
-Unregister upon ACTION_SCREEN_OFF or when the last widget is removed.
+  (To track the time: Upon ACTION_SCREEN_ON when there are lock screen widgets, register a Service to listen for ACTION_TIME_TICK.
+Unregister upon ACTION_SCREEN_OFF or when the last widget is removed.)
 * L10N.
 * Accessibility.

 * Unit tests.
+* Add a Settings dialog to pick the reminder alarm sound.
 * Add button actions (pause/resume/reset) to the notification area?

 ## Known Issues
-* Due to Android OS bug https://code.google.com/p/android/issues/detail?id=2880 if the clock gets set backwards, the widget's date won't update until the clock catches up to what was going to be the next day.
+* Due to Android OS bug https://code.google.com/p/android/issues/detail?id=2880 if the clock gets set backwards, the widget's date might not update until the clock catches up to what was going to be the next day.
 * In the emulator (Nexus 5 KitKat), the Activity's timer sometimes stops.

 ## To Build from Source Code